MarbleBag/NexusVault-Java/nexusvault/docs/README.md

 ## License

-This project is licensed under the GNU AGPLv3 License - see repository root folder for license file.
+This project is licensed under the GNU AGPLv3 License - see the [LICENSE.md](../../docs/LICENSE.md) in the repository docs folder.